UX Research, UX and UI Design, Usability Testing

-Revolt Motors is primed to disrupt the Indian automotive sector with a set of revolutionary electric sportbikes.
-Revolt bikes are fast, beautiful to look at, feature-packed and come with swappable batteries allowing users to go from 0-100% charge in 60 seconds.
-In stark contrast, the existing competition is slow, unreliable, unpleasant and takes significantly longer to charge up.
-Along with the bikes, Revolt is introducing a groundbreaking ecosystem based on constant internet connectivity and induction of nation-wide "swap stations" that would carry fully-charged batteries for the bikes.
-Revolt users rely heavily on a mobile app to interact with this ecosystem, which we were asked to envision, design and execute.
+Revolt Motors is disrupting the Indian automotive sector with a set of revolutionary electric sportbikes feature-packed with swappable batteries that allow riders to go from 0-100% charge in 60 seconds.
+Along with the bikes, Revolt is introducing a groundbreaking ecosystem based on constant internet connectivity which can be accessed through the versatile companion app.

 The app had to be intuitive, usable, and fun.
-It had to familiarise users with the ecosystem and possibilities they could explore as the owner of a Revolt bike.
+It had to familiarise users with the ecosystem and possibilities they could explore as the owners of a Revolt bike.

 The app design had to provide the Revolt team with a style guide which could be used across their marketing, sales, brand and internal communications.

-- 84% of electric vehicle owners mentioned “long charging time” in the top three issues they face with their vehicles on a day-to-day basis.
+- 84% of electric vehicle owners mention “long charging time” in the top three everyday issues

-The app design was based entirely on shades of black and pure white, conveying a sense of modernism and class, along with a shade of green that we felt best represented the “electric” element of the brand, and were a subtle callback to the famously futuristic (and digital) Tron bikes.
+The app design was based entirely on shades of black and pure white to convey a sense of modernism and class complemented by a shade of green that represented the “electric” element of the brand.
+These elements also served a subtle callback to the famously futuristic (and digital) Tron bikes.